-Blockchain is a ledger system that uses an open, distributed record to keep track of transactions, such as cryptocurrencies.
-These transactions get packaged into blocks, which users in the system then verify via the completion of a math problem.
-Once confirmed, a block is added to a chain of other verified blocks and cannot be altered — thus, the blockchain.
+Blockchain is a ledger system that uses an open, distributed record to keep track of transactions, such as crypto-currencies.
+These transactions get packaged into blocks, which users in the system then verify via the completion of a maths problem.
+Once confirmed, a block is added to a chain of other verified blocks and cannot be altered – ergo the blockchain.

 How Does Blockchain Work?

-When someone wants to make a transaction, therefore adding a new block to the blockchain, they must first solve a math problem.
+When someone wants to make a transaction, effectively adding a new block to the blockchain, they must first solve a maths problem.
 Computers use this extra computing power to mine for the answer, which gets vetted by the network of users.

 Although the blockchain retains transparency, each user associated with it can remain anonymous.
 Users’ identities are replaced by a unique 30-character passkey, which can be shared with other users to collect or receive payments.

-Blockchain technology goes beyond cryptocurrency.
+Blockchain technology goes beyond crypto-currency.
 Because blockchain uses a digital ledger, the entire transactional process can be automated using algorithms.
-Some users have utilized this technology to create what are called smart contracts, which include built-in rules.
+Some have used this technology to create what are called smart contracts, which include built-in rules.
 Once fulfilled, the blockchain automatically completes the transaction.